V4743 Sagittarii

 V4743 Sagittarii was a bright nova in the southern constellation of Sagittarius.
 This event was discovered by K. Haseda and colleagues in September 2002.
-It peaked at magnitude 5.0 on September 20, 2002, then declined rapidly thereafter.
+It peaked at magnitude 5.0 on September 20, 2002, making it faintly visible to the naked eye, then declined rapidly thereafter.
 It reached a peak temperature of 740000 K around April 2003 and remained at that level for at least five months, suggesting the white dwarf component has a mass of 1.1–1.2 solar mass.
 The distance to this system is uncertain.
 Infrared observations indicate a distance of approximately 6.3 kpc.
 A derivation using maximum magnitude rate of decay showed a distance of 3.9 ± 0.3 kpc.

 Observations of the nova by the Chandra X-ray Observatory taken 180 days after the event showed an amplitude variation with a period of about 22 minutes.
 The X-ray output was dropping rapidly, and changed from a continuous spectrum to one showing emission lines.
 X-ray light curves of this system show a periodic signal with a frequency of 0.75 MHz that suggests a rapidly rotating magnetic white dwarf in an intermediate polar system.
 In 2003, an optical variation of 24278 ± was observed, and was interpreted as the orbital period of the binary system.
 A proposed beat period of ~24 minutes has been detected in the optical in between the orbital and period cycles.